serverlessworkflow/specification/specification.md

 CloudEvents can be consumed by [Event states](#Event-State) and trigger one or more [actions](#Action-Definition) to be performed.
 CloudEvents can include data which needs to be merged with the state data before associated actions are executed.
-You can filter the event data with the "dataOutputPath" parameter, selecting only the portion of the event data that you need to be merged with the state data.
+You can filter the event data with the `dataOutputPath` property, selecting only the portion of the event data that you need to be merged with the state data.

 Here is an example using an event filter: